SPEVIGO Concentrate for solution for infusion Ref.[50688] Active ingredients: Spesolimab

 Re-treatment

 Very limited efficacy and safety data are available for re-treatment with spesolimab for a subsequent new flare.
-Data are available for five patients with GPP who received re-treatment at a subsequent new flare and followed up for a minimum of 8 weeks.
+In Effisayil 1, five patients received re-treatment for a subsequent new flare and were followed up for a minimum of 8 weeks.

 Immunisations